dsc-courses/dsc10-2023-fa/syllabus.md

 [Calendar](../calendar) tab of the course website for the most up-to-date schedule and instructions.

 {: .note }
-**In-person office hours are not held in an office – instead, they're held in a large open space where you can come to work on assignments, meet your classmates, and get help from course staff.**
+**We use the term "office hours" but really, office hours are held in a common room where you can come to work on assignments, meet your classmates, and get help from course staff.
+We don't bite and we would love to see you in office hours!**

 Office hours are your chance to ask for general help, clarification on assignments, and to review previous assignments.
 Our tutors have previously